Motivation

 There are a myriad of reasons why you may find yourself on this page.
 Free time can be consumed by other activities, motivation may dwindle, and other languages might seem more intriguing.
 It’s easy to think to yourself, "What is the point?", "Why should I keep going?", and often, "Am I even going to use this language?"

-For me, I wanted to learn Chinese after hearing this album for the first time.
+For me, I wanted to learn Mandarin after hearing this album for the first time.
 It resonated with me and opened my ears to the amazing world of Taiwanese rock.
 However, it was a long time after that initial experience that I truly committed to learning Chinese, as I was primarily focused on Japanese at the time.

 Through my Japanese studies, I learned the importance of setting tangible goals.
 I found that vague, abstract goals were not motivating for me.
-Goals like "I want to be fluent" never really worked, as the concept of fluency is quite subjective—each person has their own interpretation of what being fluent means.
+Goals like "I want to be fluent" never really worked, as the concept of fluency is quite subjective - each person has their own interpretation of what being fluent means.

 I believe it is much easier to focus on smaller, attainable goals.
 For example, "I want to learn 1000 words," "I want to finish 'Girl’s Diary' (女生日记) by Yang Hongying (杨红樱)," or "I want to pass my TOCFL/HSK exam."
 These smaller goals provide a clear endpoint and serve as tangible markers of progress, helping to motivate you to move forward.
 I strongly encourage you to evaluate your goals if you are feeling discouraged.
 Ask yourself if they are truly something you want to pursue for yourself, or if they are merely for the sake of boasting.